Northgate Branch Highlights

 Sculptures, glass and outdoor art

-Artwork includes glasswork for the branch by Portland artist Dana Lynn Louis, metal waves for the plaza by Olympia artist Nikki McClure, and glass blocks, birdhouses and resting places by Portland artist Linda Wysong for the sidewalk and path.
-A sculpture by artist Rita Kepner, which previously was located at the old Central Library, also was installed at the site.
+Artwork includes a stone sculpture by Dr. Rita Kepner, glasswork for the branch by Portland artist Dana Lynn Louis, metal waves for the plaza by Olympia artist Nikki McClure, and glass blocks, birdhouses and resting places by Portland artist Linda Wysong for the sidewalk and path.